rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 A process cannot be run indefinitely, as this would be to the detriment of other running processes and would prevent multitasking.

-The total processing time available is therefore divided into small ranges and each process (with a priority) accesses the processor in a sequenced manner.
+The total processing time available is therefore divided into small ranges, and each process (with a priority) accesses the processor in a sequenced manner.
 The process will take several states during its life among the states:

-* ready: waiting for the availability of the process ;
+* ready: waiting for the availability of the process;
 * in execution: accesses the processor;
 * suspended: waiting for an I/O (input/output);
 * stopped: waiting for a signal from another process;
 * zombie: request for destruction;
-* dead : the father of the process kills his son.
+* dead: the father of the process kills his son.

 The end of process sequencing is as follows:

-1. Closing of the open files ;
+1. Closing of the open files;
 2. Release of the used memory;
 3. Sending a signal to the parent and child processes.